About Valentina's Artistic Journey

 Valentina has worked with the NGO “Centro de Diseño Artesanal y Cooperativa Campesina, Arte Campo”, Santa Cruz, Bolivia, with Guarani, Chiquitano and Ayoreo communities, a project designed to assist in affirming indigenous art.

-Since 2005 she co-founded “Uywana Wasi” a Cultural Affirmation Learning Center outside Cochabamba, Bolivia.
+Since 2005 she co-founded “Uywana Wasi” – a Community Learning space in rainforest of La Paz.

 My work emerges from the intersection of ancestral memory and present-day environmental concerns.
 Through my paintings, I seek to honor the feminine spirits that have guided Andean agricultural practices for centuries.